-Round-trip coach bus transportation is available from New York, New Jersey, Philadelphia and Baltimore on June 27, July 23 and 24, and August 18.
-There is also a bus that services 6 weekers from New York and New Jersey on August 5.
-Campers traveling by air are greeted by Lohikan staff members at Newark Airport in New Jersey, LaGuardia and JFK Airport in New York and escorted to camp.
+Round-trip coach bus transportation is available from New York, New Jersey, Philadelphia and Baltimore on the first day of camp, at the end and beginning of each four week session, and the end of the summer.
+There is also a bus that services six weekers from New York and New Jersey at the end of the six week session.
+Campers traveling by air are met by Lohikan staff members at Newark Airport in New Jersey and JFK Airport in New York and escorted to camp.
 Parents can also drive their child to camp.
 (Back To Top)

 We recommend it.
 Most kids take the bus to camp if the bus pickup site is located within a convenient driving distance of home.
 The bus ride to camp is the first camp activity of the summer!
 It’s where old friends reunite, new friends first meet, and counselors introduce themselves.
 The coach buses are equipped with air conditioning, comfy seats, and a restroom.
 (Back To Top)

 Last summer we had campers from 26 states and 19 countries.
 Many of our campers come from New York, New Jersey, Pennsylvania, Connecticut, Florida and the Washington DC area.
 We also have campers who come from Western and Eastern Europe, North and South America and Asia.
 Just think, you’ll have camp friends from all over the world!
 (Back To Top)

 The camp’s population is divided into three girls and boys divisions: JUNIORS, INTERMEDIATES, and SENIORS.
 Each girls' and boys' division is composed of 60 to 90 campers.
 At this size we have found that our camper population is large enough in each age group to support a full and varied camp program (especially team sports), yet small enough to ensure our personal involvement with each camper.